-Port Direction Clock Domain Description CFGDEVCONTROL2ATOMICEGRESSBLOCK Output USERCLK2 Configuration Device Control 2, Atomic Egress Blocking.
-When this register bit is set, AtomicOp Requests that target going out this Egress Port must be blocked.
-The default value of this bit is 0b.
-CFGDEVCONTROL2ATOMICREQUESTEREN Output USERCLK2 Configuration Device Control 2, Atomic Requester Enable.
+Port Direction Clock Domain Description CFGDEVCONTROL2ATOMICREQUESTEREN Output USERCLK2 Configuration Device Control 2, Atomic Requester Enable.
 The Function is allowed to initiate AtomicOp Requests only if this bit and the Bus Master Enable bit in the Command register are both set.
 This bit is required to be RW if the Endpoint or Root Port can initiate AtomicOp Requests; otherwise it can be hardwired to 0b.
 This bit does not serve as a capability bit.
 This bit is permitted to be RW even if no AtomicOp Requester capabilities are supported by the Endpoint or Root Port.
 The default value of this bit is 0b.
 CFGDEVCONTROL2CPLTIMEOUTDIS Output USERCLK Configuration Device Control 2, Completion Timeout Disable, DEVICECTRL2[4].
-When asserted, this output should cause the user to disable the Completion Timeout counters.
+When asserted, this output should cause the user application to disable the Completion Timeout counters.
 CFGDEVCONTROL2CPLTIMEOUTVAL[3:0] Output USERCLK Configuration Device Control 2, Completion Timeout Value, DEVICECTRL2[3:0].
 This 4-bit output is the time range that the user logic should consider a Request's pending Completion as a Completion Timeout.
-The integrated block takes no action based on this setting. • 0000b: 50 μs to 50 ms (default) • 0001b: 50 μs to 100 μs • 0010b: 1 ms to 10 ms • 0101b: 16 ms to 55 ms • 0110b: 65 ms to 210 ms • 1001b: 260 ms to 900 ms • 1010b: 1 s to 3.5 s • 1101b: 4 s to 13 s
+The integrated block takes no action based on this setting. • 0000b: 50 μs to 50 ms (default) • 0001b: 50 μs to 100 μs • 0010b: 1 ms to 10 ms • 0101b: 16 ms to 55 ms • 0110b: 65 ms to 210 ms • 1001b: 260 ms to 900 ms • 1010b: 1 s to 3.5 s • 1101b: 4 s to 13 s • 1110b: 17 s to 64 s CFGDEVCONTROL2IDOCPLEN Output USERCLK2 Configuration Device Control 2, IDO Completion Enable.
+If this register bit is set, the Function is permitted to set the ID-Based Ordering (IDO) bit.
+A Function can hardwire this bit to 0b if it never sets the IDO attribute in Requests.
+The default value of this bit is 0b.